 Parking for Blueberry Park is located at both ends of the Blueberry Trail.
 There are small trailhead signs at each end but no indication of where to park at either end of the trail.
-At the Whistler Cay end of the trail parking can be found halfway down Crabapple Drive.
+At the Whistler Cay end of the trail, parking can be found halfway down Crabapple Drive.
 Park at the edge of the road across from the trailhead sign.
 Be sure to take a look for no parking signs as parking rules change by the season.
 The south end of Blueberry Park is a bit better organized and you can park at the edge of the road at the end of St Anton Way just a few metres from the visible trailhead and Blueberry Park sign.
 This side of the park is also just steps from the three beautiful piers on the lake and for the most part, the nicer side of the trail.
 Another parking option is to leave your car in Whistler Village and walk, run or bike the beautiful 5.8 kilometre circle route shown on the map below.
 If you bike, however, keep in mind that you may have to walk a couple sections on the Blueberry Trail as some parts are very steep, rocky and with tree roots everywhere.
 Also, expect to find snow on the trail December to April every year, but it remains walkable if you don't mind a little snow.